IAB Tech Lab Summit Celebrates a Decade of Innovation Marked by “The End of the Beginning” - ExBulletin

 IAB Tech Lab Summit Celebrates a Decade of Innovation Marked by “The End of the Beginning”

-Major industry events converge in New York City June 11-12 to chart the course of digital advertising over the next decade amid rapid industry change.
+June 11-12, major industry events converge in New York City to chart the next decade of digital advertising amid rapid industry change.

-NEW YORK, May 21, 2024 /PRNewswire/ — The digital advertising ecosystem has undergone remarkable evolution over the past decade, and the upcoming IAB Tech Lab Summit marks a pivotal moment in this journey.
-Coinciding with IAB Tech Lab's 10th anniversary and the impending changes that will change the way the industry operates in every way, the IAB Tech Lab Summit will converge on June 11-12, 2024 at Convene (1221 6th Avenue) in New York City. do.
+NEW YORK , May 21, 2024 /PRNewswire/ — The digital advertising ecosystem has undergone remarkable evolution over the past decade, and the upcoming IAB Tech Lab Summit marks a pivotal moment in this journey.
+Coinciding with IAB Tech Lab's 10th anniversary and the impending changes that are reshaping the way the industry operates in every aspect, the IAB Tech Lab Summit will be held June 11-12, 2024 at his Convene in New York City.
+(1221 6th Avenue).

 “The End of the Beginning” explores the fundamental changes facing the global digital advertising economy in an era of signal loss, ongoing global consumer privacy regulations, the explosive growth of connected television, and the ongoing changes in big tech.
 Conspiracy and how artificial intelligence will impact the future of advertising, marketing, and commerce.
 At the IAB Tech Lab Summit, we will delve into these topics, explore the challenges and opportunities they present, and discuss the new approaches and thinking needed to navigate the next decade of digital advertising.

 “As we celebrate our 10th anniversary, now is a time for reflection and anticipation,” said Anthony Catur, CEO of IAB Tech Lab.
-“This event is not just about celebrating the past, it’s about recognizing the big changes taking place right now that will forever change the future of digital advertising.
+“This event is about more than just celebrating the past; it’s about recognizing the big changes happening right now that will shape the future of digital advertising.
 Please join us in charting our path.”

 This year's summit features an impressive lineup of speakers, including: